Niftyx Protocol (SHROOM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Niftyx Protocol Historical Price

-According to the latest data gathered on Niftyx Protocol live price page, the current price of Niftyx Protocol is 0.00392179USD.
-The circulating supply of Niftyx Protocol(SHROOM) is 51.39M SHROOM , giving it a market capitalization of $201.53K.
+According to the latest data gathered on Niftyx Protocol live price page, the current price of Niftyx Protocol is 0.00490846USD.
+The circulating supply of Niftyx Protocol(SHROOM) is 51.39M SHROOM , giving it a market capitalization of $252.23K.

 The Niftyx Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SHROOM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.